nischalshrestha/YAMS/README.md

 # Future work

 - Coming up with a solid timing engine for musical timings, beats etc.
+- A DSL for audio synthesis / composition
 - An interpreter mode which is a precursor to a GUI mode
 - A GUI mode that abstracts the underlying API